dusty-nv/jetson-inference/docs/aux-image.md

 if( !loadImage("my_image.jpg", &imgInput, &width, &height) )
 	return false;

-// allocate the output as rgba32f (float4), with same width/height
+// allocate the output as rgba32f (float4), with the same width/height
 if( !cudaAllocMapped(&imgOutput, width, height) )
 	return false;